cozy-elixir/cozy_publisher/README.md

 ## Use custom adapters

+By using custom adapters, you can publish any kind of files, not limited to format required by the default adapter.

-You may want to define a custom adapter.
+You may want to define a custom adapter using JSON metadata header:

 ```elixir
 defmodule MyApp.Blog do